 This path selects all changes.
 On a reasonably loaded master, this can quickly return a very large result, taking minutes to process.
-A specific query configuration is optimized which allows to get the recent changes: order:-changeid&limit=<n> returns collection of change path: /changes/{changeid} this path selects one change by id path: /sourcestamps/{ssid}/changes
+A specific query configuration is optimized which allows to get the recent changes: order:-changeid&limit=<n> this path selects one change by id returns collection of change path: /sourcestamps/{ssid}/changes